Our Standards of Faith

 Sola Scriptura - Scripture Alone

-God's Word is our only Rule for faith and life.
+God's Word is our only Rule for faith and life in Christ.
 God's Word teaches us what we are to believe concerning Him, and what duty He requires of us.
 God's Word is perspicuous, or clear enough for even a child to understand.
-God's Word is inspired, or given to mankind word by word by His Spirit through the pens of men He chose.
+God's Word is inspired, or given to mankind word by word by His Spirit through the pens and personalities of men He chose.
 God's Word is authoritative, meaning that it contains everything God requires us to believe and do.
-God's Word is sufficient, meaning that we need no other word, tradition of men, tool, science, or belief to govern any matter of faith and life.
+God's Word is sufficient, meaning that we need no other word, tradition of men, tool, science, or belief to govern any matter of faith and Christian life.

 Sola Fide - Faith Alone

 Ephesians 2:8-9 says "for by grace you have been saved through faith.
 And this is not your own doing; it is the gift of God, not a result of works, so that no one may boast" (ESV).
 Faith is the gift of God that enables us to know Him and receive His grace.
 Without faith, the Word of God has no meaning.
 Faith enables us to accept Christ's virgin birth, death, resurrection, and ascension into Heaven.
 It enables us to receive from God the gift of salvation and forgiveness of sins.
 On the contrary, our works will never earn our righteousness.

 Adam's sin changed the world and our very nature.
 He went from being in a loving relationship with God to hating Him.
 We were born into his sin and thus hate Him as well, apart from His grace.
 Our sin prevents us from returning to right relationship with God.
 It is God's grace alone that enables our salvation from sin.